More Plays and Shows

 Spectacular dancing saves Hot Shoe Shuffle

-[Poor old Charles, half asleep in the first act but brought back to life by the interval drink.
-The first half was fabulous kitsch and Rhonda sang perfectly.]
+[Poor old Charles, presumably half asleep in the first act but revived by interval refreshment.
+The first half was fabulous kitsch and Rhonda sang perfectly]